Enhancing Evaluation Methods for Infrared Small-Target Detection in Real-world Scenarios: Abstract

 \section{Abstract}

-Infrared small target detection (IRSTD) is a challenging task in computer vision.
-During the last two decades, researchers' efforts are devoted to improving detection ability of IRSTDs.
-Despite the huge improvement in designing new algorithms, lack of extensive investigation of the evaluation metrics are evident.
-Therefore, in this paper, a systematic approach is utilized to: First, investigate the evaluation ability of current metrics; Second, propose new evaluation metrics to address shortcoming of common metrics.
-To this end, after carefully reviewing the problem, the required conditions to have a successful detection are analyzed.
-Then, the shortcomings of current evaluation metrics which include pre-thresholding as well as post-thresholding metrics.
-We then introduce new metrics that are designed to align with the requirements of real-world systems, new metrics are proposed.
-Finally, the proposed metrics are used to compare and evaluate four well-known small infrared target detection algorithms.
+Infrared small target detection (IRSTD) poses a significant challenge in the field of computer vision.
+While substantial efforts have been made over the past two decades to improve the detection capabilities of IRSTD algorithms, there has been a lack of extensive investigation into the evaluation metrics used for assessing their performance.
+In this paper, we employ a systematic approach to address this issue by first evaluating the effectiveness of existing metrics and then proposing new metrics to overcome the limitations of conventional ones.
+To achieve this, we carefully analyze the necessary conditions for successful detection and identify the shortcomings of current evaluation metrics, including both pre-thresholding and post-thresholding metrics.
+We then introduce new metrics that are designed to align with the requirements of real-world systems.
+Furthermore, we utilize these newly proposed metrics to compare and evaluate the performance of five widely recognized small infrared target detection algorithms.
 The results demonstrate that the new metrics provide consistent and meaningful quantitative assessments, aligning with qualitative observations.

 \textbf{Keywords:} Infrared small target detection; thresholding; pre-thresholding metrics; post-thresholding metrics